 The NSF OM Foundation Award is presented in partnership with the OM Foundation.
-The inaugural OM Foundation Award was awarded at the 2014 National Sports Forum.
-The award recognizes and celebrates an INDIVIDUAL and an ORGANIZATION in the sports and entertainment industry who goes above and beyond to better their community.
+The inaugural NSF OM Foundation Award was awarded at the 2014 National Sports Forum.
+The award recognizes and celebrates an individual in the sports and entertainment industry who goes above and beyond to better their community.
 This entails anything from volunteering to help teach underprivileged children how to read on the weekends to starting a foundation that helps raise awareness and money for a certain illness, and beyond.

 Individuals and organizations are nominated by peers and coworkers and the recipients are hand selected by the OM Foundation Award Selection Committee and the NSF Steering Committee.
-The 2018 recipients will be announced and recognized at the 2018 National Sports Forum in Frisco, TX February 2018.
+The recipient of the NSF OM Foundation Award is presented with the award at the National Sports Forum in front of the entire NSF audience.

 The inaugural NSF OM Foundation Award was awarded at the 2014 National Sports Forum in Dallas, Texas to Danny Heinsohn, Business Development Specialist, Access Event Solutions.
 The award was created and is presented in partnership with Bonner Paddock and the OM Foundation.
 The award recognizes and celebrates an individual in the sports and entertainment industry who goes above and beyond to better their community.

 The National Sports Forum’s OM Foundation Award recognizes an individual who:

 We believe that everyone is capable of making a positive difference.
 The people who work to enrich the lives of others are heroes.
 A hero can help in many ways, including: